|

 writer and educator Eugenio María de Hostos was published bilingually as

 In a Paper Boat / En Barco de Papel (Ediciones Moria, 1989).
+In addition to her work

 with The Basque Literature Series, she is currently translating poems from